iavr/xio/README.md

 ## Directory structure

-There is one folder for each suported language.
+There is one folder for each supported language.
 The following are currently available:

 	/c++
 	/matlab